noakanois/Chesscom_Lichess_ELO_converter/README.md

 # Chesscom Lichess ELO converter

-Thanks to [SysAdmLS](https://github.com/SysAdmLS) for discussion this whole project with me daily.
+Thanks to [SysAdmLS](https://github.com/SysAdmLS) for discussing this whole project with me daily.
 And great contribution/help on the username scraper.

 Work in Progress
 If you have any suggestions then feel free to contact me / open an issue.